Continuous-variable quantum state designs: theory and applications: Introduction summary

 \prg{Relating designs to MUBs} As an additional result of independent interest, we find a relationship between torus $2$-designs and complete sets of mutually unbiased bases \cite{durtMutuallyUnbiasedBases2010}, and we prove that the condition of mutually unbiasedness can be replaced by a torus $2$-design condition.

 \prg{Outline} The rest of the paper is meant to succinctly relay the results and is structured as follows.
 In \cref{sec:finite}, we introduce finite-dimensional designs.
 In \cref{sec:infinite}, we develop the notion of infinite-dimensional designs and prove that CV state and unitary $t$-designs do not exist for any $t\geq2$.
 In \cref{sec:rigged}, we then define rigged designs and provide explicit constructions for rigged 2-designs.
 In \cref{sec:regularized-rigged-designs}, we introduce regularized rigged designs.
 In \cref{sec:applications}, we study applications of rigged and regularized rigged designs.
 In particular, in \cref{sec:shadows}, we introduce the shadow tomography formalism to CV quantum states.
+In \cref{sec:entanglement-verification}, we discuss how such rigged CV shadows can be used for CV entanglement verification.
 Next, in \cref{sec:fidelity}, we define various notions of the average fidelity of a CV quantum channel using regularized rigged $2$-designs.
 We then prove a relationship between the CV entanglement and average fidelities.
 Finally, in \cref{sec:conclusion}, we conclude with a brief summary and discuss open questions.